fullmetalengineer/personal-site/content/blog/systematizing-your-savings/index.md

 ![The Count - 1](https://i.ytimg.com/vi/xbbXhlMafcM/maxresdefault.jpg)

 The first important thing to note is that your choice of tool is very important to being able to complete the job.
-I'd suggest using a bank that's familiar with and has experience with online banking.
+I'd suggest using a bank that's oriented around online banking.
 I recommend __Ally__, it's what I personally use and I really like it overall.
 The reason for this is that in order to put this into practice, you need to be able to generate savings accounts at-will and create automated transfers.

 Ally also seems to have some of the highest savings account rates I know of, and while they may not be the absolute highest, they're "good enough" and already a part of a good product to use for creating this system.
 The point isn't to complicate things by having varied accounts on different platforms to eek out an extra half-percent per year.
 It's to be _good enough_.